mpcsb/testing_branch/_posts/2021-04-03-Extending_python_with_go.md

     }

 This is a particularly good example of code to take.
-The definition of the distance is easily adjusted to reflect similarity in words, geometric spaces or whatever rule that makes sense to classify as similar.
+The definition of the distance can easily be changed to reflect similarity in words, geometric spaces or whatever rule that makes sense to classify as similar.

-Gopy uses pybindgen to create all necessary bindings and Go to create CPython.

       gopy build -output=some/folder -vm=python3 path/to/go_pkg

 This creates the shared library and other objects needed for the binding.

 For the the shared objects(.so), there is one extra step before interacting with the bindings, which is to add a new path to the LD_LIBRARY_PATH variable to tell the dynamic link loader where to search for the dynamic shared libraries.
 There is a long lasting [issue](https://github.com/go-python/gopy/issues/203), where all steps are descbribed.
 If you're in the location of the generated folder add the current working directory to the environment variable, else adjust it accordingly.

       export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PWD

 After it, you're free to import vptree and use it with little to no issues.

         Python 3.7.6 (default, Jan  8 2020, 19:59:22)